A comprehensive list of local sports facilities may be found on the tourist board’s web site (APT Massa Carrara).

 An alternative to VillaSport is Country Club Pontremoli which has an outdoor pool open during the summer and an indoor pool open all year round.
 Also included in the complex are tennis courts, a gym and a restaurant.

 There are a good number of interesting canoe runs within the Lunigiana area, the most sedate being a downstream paddle along the River Magra from Aulla to the sea.
 Most of the others are challenging and require substantial skill and a high level of fitness.
-Contact the Canoa Club Valli del Taro web site for full details.
+The Canoa Club Alta Valle del Taro has full details, but these are not readily available on the Web.
+Consequently we have included a copy of their manual here.
+Note, however, that this was published more than 25yrs old and that landslides/floods may well have altered both the routes and the standards of difficulty indicated (ie use at your own risk!).

 Caving activity in the Lunigiana is concentrated in the Alpi Apuane region.
 The Corchia complex is the most visited and is very extensive.
 In this regard the web site of Gruppo Speleologico C.A.I.
 Sarzana is always worth a look.